Are engineers geniuses? Most aren’t! But like every other profession, there are poor, average, and genius-level engineers.

 The design review process in engineering catches the blunders of engineers

-The following is part of the review process:
+Now, the following is part of the review process:

 - Many design submittal rounds

-- Inhouse engineers reviewing the design work
+- Inhouse engineering review of design work

 It’s like Lebron James saying he never makes a turnover.
 Or even more outrageous, he never misses a shot.